BlackthornYugen/websocks/README.md

 # websocks
 Playing with websockets and crypto

-##Powered by
+##Used by
-These pages are powered by this script
+The following pages are powered by this script
 * [PING!](http://www.steelcomputers.com/ping/)
 * [Hashed Identicons](http://jsbin.com/bumuvo/edit?js,output)